cachix/nixcon-2024-workshop/README.md

 This will create the following two files:

 - `devenv.nix`: used to specify your developer environment in Nix.
-- `devenv.yaml`: lets you specify dependencies, or inputs, for your project.
+- `devenv.yaml`: lets you specify dependencies on other source repositories, flakes, etc, much in the style in flake inputs.

 If you have `direnv` installed, the shell will automatically start loading after this command.
 You can also manually load the environment with: